Latin American music in the United States: 2010s continued success

+Grupo Frontera, an American band with deep Mexican roots.
+This group contains six members that were born in Texas and Mexico.
+Its members include: Adelaido “Payo” Solis III, Juan Javier Cantú, Julian Peña Jr, Alberto “Beto” Acosta, Carlos Guerrero, and Brian Ortega.
+Their sound is beloved because of their norteño cumbias and their Regional Mexican sound.
+Grupo Frontera was formed in 2022, and they have been paving the way for future Mexican Artists.
+In less than two years, Grupo Frontera made their way to the top five in the Billboard 100 with their collaboration with Bad Bunny “un x100to”.
+They made history by becoming the first regional Mexican artists to showcase their talents on the Coachella main stage during Bad Bunny's headlining set.

 Awards

 The Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards, awards Latin performers in four categories as of 2018: The Grammy for Best Latin Pop Album, Best Latin Rock, Urban or Alternative Album, Best Regional Mexican Music Album (including Tejano), and Best Tropical Latin Album.
 The ALMA Award, also highlighting the best American Latino contributions to music, promote fair and accurate portrayals of Latinos and was first awarded in 1995.

 The most prestigious Latin American music awards in Spanish in the United States are broadcast by the two biggest Spanish networks Univision and Telemundo.
 Univision is the broadcaster of the Latin Grammy Awards and Premios Lo Nuestro ("Our Thing Awards").
 Before the Latin Grammy Awards inception in 2000, the Lo Nuestro Awards were considered as the Grammy Award equivalent for Latin music.
 Therefore, the Lo Nuestro ceremony was advanced from May to February since the first Latin Grammy Awards were held in September 2000.

 Premios Lo Nuestro was first awarded in 1989 by the network to honor the previous year's top artists in Latin music with nominees initially selected by Univision and Billboard and winners decided by viewers.
 After Billboard created its own Latin Awards ceremony in 1994, the nominees and winners were selected by a poll conducted among program directors of Spanish-language radio stations throughout the United States, with results were tabulated and certified by Arthur Andersen.

 In 2004, the network launched Premios Juventud ("Youth Awards"), a viewer-decided awards show (similar in format and identical in target audience to the Teen Choice Awards), honoring Latinos in film, music, sports, fashion and pop culture.
 On August 24, 2005, Univision acquired the rights to broadcast the Latin Grammy Awards (which aired on the network for the first time exclusively in Spanish on November 3 of that year), after organizers with the Latin Recording Academy chose to end its four-year relationship with CBS, having canceled the 2001 broadcast following the September 11 attacks, were rebuffed by executives with that network in efforts to retool the show to better cater to a Latino audience.
 The Latin Recording Academy extended its agreement with Univision to televise the Latin Grammys for six years on June 26, 2012.